The Olympics are here, and I’ll be watching the Opening Ceremony with my dad tomorrow.

 How do you handle them?

-- Some play the victim and blame game
+- Some play the victim-blame game

 - Some quit